Kozubowicz/JavaScriptSite/public/Projects/Project 9.1 exchange rates/README.md

-Web aplication downloadning from NBP api exchange rates and presenting them im table.
-After clicking the row apearing modal window with chart of curreny defaulty 3 latest months with posiblity to change rages od dates.
+Web aplication downloadning from NBP api exchange rates and present them in table.
+After clicking the row apearing modal window with chart of currency, from 3 last months with posiblity to change rages of dates.